AABur/python-project-lvl1/README.md

 This is the first of four training projects on the Python Software Developer course on [Hexlet.io](https://ru.hexlet.io/professions/python/projects/49)

-The pakage contains five simple mathematics quizes:
+The pakage contains five simple mathematics quiz games:

 - Even check `brain-even`
 - Calculator `brain-calc`